Galaxy S21 vs. Galaxy S20: What Samsung might change in 2021

 Galaxy S20

 CNET gave the base Galaxy S20 a rating of 8.7 out of 10, naming it the best out of the S20 line.
 Our reviewer called out top-shelf features, including a sharp display and advanced camera skills, but noted that the starting price of $999 was a bit high for what you get.
-That price has since dropped to $800 at Amazon and Best Buy.
+That price has since dropped to $800 at Best Buy (and even lower at Amazon).
 But if the S21 includes many of the same features and a few more upgrades, going for the newer phone could be the better choice, depending on the final price of course.

 Galaxy S21 vs. Galaxy S20: Spec comparison